quadsurf/react-curriculum/03-react-developer-tools.md

 ### Exercise

-In your own words, write down how you might reuse a component hierarchy and for what specific use cases.
+Update your **Hello world** application with the above changes.
+Resist the urge to copy-and-paste!
+Once everything is working, write down how you might reuse a component hierarchy and for what specific use cases.

 Then log into your [Facebook](https://www.facebook.com/) account, if you have one, and see if you can figure out which component hierarchies are being reused on the timeline.